Skip to main content

 How Analytics fits into the bigger picture

-Validation tells you what is correct now.
+Verification tells you what is correct now.
 Analytics tells you how good the system is overall.
 Together, they help you:

 • Decide where to spend time